-Over the past few weeks, The Loretto Hospital, in Chicago’s Austin community, has been a topic of conversation.
-Two of its executives, George Miller (CEO) and Dr. Anosh Ahmed (COO), were reprimanded on March 19, 2021 for unprofessional conduct that involved allowing some “well-connected” members of society to skip the vaccination line at the hospital.
+Over the past few weeks, the Loretto Hospital in Chicago’s Austin community has been a topic of conversation.
+CEO George Miller and COO Dr. Anosh Ahmed were reprimanded for allowing some “well-connected” members of society to skip the vaccination line at the hospital.

-On Friday, Arwady spoke to the media and said “the biggest concern here is that they were vaccinating people, first and foremost, who were not eligible for the phase.
-That’s actually the biggest breach here.
-But it’s also concerning the hospital prioritized vaccines for people ‘who were well-connected’, really letting them jump the line.”
+On Friday, Arwady spoke to the media: “[T]he biggest concern here is that they were vaccinating people, first and foremost, who were not eligible for the phase.”

 While the well-connected friends of executives were skipping lines to receive vaccinations, the eligible residents of Austin, most of them poor or black, were spending hours on the line to receive vaccinations because their home areas were high-risk zones.
 Instead, the two Loretto hospital executives decided to give vaccines to ineligible people.